AndreRudolph/impulsephp-doc/docs/components.md

   </pre>
 </div>

 Available components are discovered automatically and you don't have to register any component class by yourself as long as you follow the conventions.
-The convention is that all classes within the UI/Components/ directory which implement the HtmlBasedComponentContract are registered as components automatically.
+The convention is that all classes within the UI/Components/ directory which implement the ComponentContract interface are registered as components automatically.

 <h5><a id="client_server_synchronization">Client-server-synchronization</a></h5>